angular/angular/aio/content/guide/quickstart.md

 Now that you've seen the essentials of an Angular app and the Angular CLI, continue with these introductory materials:

 * The [Tour of Heroes tutorial](tutorial "Tour of Heroes tutorial") provides additional hands-on learning.
-It walks you through the steps to build an app that helps a staffing agency manage its stable of heroes.
+It walks you through the steps to build an app that helps a staffing agency manage a group of superhero employees.
 It has many of the features you'd expect to find in a data-driven application:

-        - Acquiring and displaying a list of items (heroes)
+        - Acquiring and displaying a list of items

         - Editing a selected item's detail

         - Navigating among different views of the data

-* The [Architecture guide](guide/architecture "Architecture guide")  describes key concepts such as modules, components, services, dependency injection (DI).
+* The [Architecture guide](guide/architecture "Architecture guide")  describes key concepts such as modules, components, services, and dependency injection (DI).
 It provides a foundation for more in-depth guides about specific Angular concepts and features.

 Both the Tutorial and Architecture guide are intended to give you the foundation to continue exploring Angular on your own, focusing on the features most important for your apps.